- Top three

 Reasons to avoid

-The best budget cordless lawn mower
+How to choose the best cordless lawn mower

 A good example of how T3 performs hands-on testing of cordless lawn mowers can be seen in our Stihl RMA 443 VC review.
 We have a clear methodology when reviewing products and mowers are no exception, with us first assembling and then using wireless lawn mowers to actually cut grass ourselves in a real world environment.